 Industrial 35% maximum

 A minimum of thirty (30%) percent of the net area of the part of Planned Unit Development reserved for residential development shall be provided for open space as defined by these regulations.
-At least one-half (1/2) of this open space shall be provided for the leisure and recreational use of all “PUD” residents and maintained by owners of property in the development as through a homeowner’s association in the case of a townhouse or a residential subdivision.
+At least one-half (1/2) of this open space shall be provided for the leisure and recreational use of all “PUD” residents and maintained by owners of property in the development as through a homeowner’s association in the case of a townhouse or other residential subdivision.
 The common open space shall be developed for appropriate recreational facilities and a minimum of fifty (50%) percent of the proposed recreational facilities shall be constructed prior to the development of one-half (1/2) of the project, and all recreational facilities shall be constructed by the time the project is seventy-five (75%) percent developed.

 The “PUD” shall include such provisions for the ownership and maintenance of the common open spaces as are reasonably necessary to insure its continuity, care, conservation and maintenance, and to insure that remedial measures will be available to the Governing body if the common open space is permitted to deteriorate, or is not maintained in a condition consistent with the best interests of the Planned Unit Development or of the entire community.